zaydek/duomo/README.md

 - Multiple CDN links for prototyping, add breakpoints as needed
 - Classes map to utilities but can encompass higher-order patterns like `m-gap`

+Furthermore, Sorcery SCSS is much simpler to learn and use than Tailwind CSS because there are no `hover:`, `focus:`, `group:` pseudo classes.
+Use Sorcery SCSS to rapidly prototype responsive skeletons, and then use SCSS for everything else.

 The problem with almost every CSS library and framework is they attempt to _solve_ frontend.
 Frontend is not a solvable problem.
 Frontend is the amalgamation of _many_ tools coming together to create user experiences for people.
 How Sorcery SCSS fits into this equation is by making it dead-easy to prototype responsive skeleton UIs.

 The key to understanding Sorcery SCSS is to understand that it **does not attempt** to map every CSS property to an arbitrary class name.
 What Sorcery SCSS does is makes it easier to reason about responsive skeletons, and encourages you to lean into CSS or SCSS when you’re ready to retrofit your skeleton-app with content.